nikanikachan/Loan-Syndication-Smart-Contract/README.md

 ## 9. D-app Demo <a name="Demo"></a>

-For this section, please make sure you are in our Github page:[Loan Syndication](https://nikanikachan.github.io/p3_loansyndication/)
+- For this section, please make sure you are in our Github page: [Loan Syndication](https://nikanikachan.github.io/p3_loansyndication/)
-Click [here](Frontend/index.html) to launch the Auction front end of our loan syndication contract.
+- Click [here](Frontend/index.html) to launch the Auction front end of our loan syndication contract.

+**Note that for the purpose of this demo, the loan amount has been set to 1 ETH for easier testing.